-- 12. The vision of the Board is that Worcestershire residents are healthier, live longer and have a better quality of life, especially those communities and groups with the poorest health outcomes. - 13.
-The Board works to six key principles and these underpin the Strategy: - i.
+13. The vision of the Board is that:

+Worcestershire residents are healthier, live longer and have a better quality of life especially those communities and groups with the poorest health outcomes.

+Principles

+14. The Board works to six key principles and these underpin the Strategy:

 Working in partnership.
-We will facilitate partnership and ensure that organisations work together across the public, voluntary and private sectors to maximise their contribution to health and well-being. - ii.
+We will facilitate partnership and ensure that organisations work together across the public, voluntary and private sectors to maximise their contribution to health and well-being.

 Empowering individuals and families.
 We will encourage and enable individuals and families to take responsibility and improve their own health and well-being.
-We will also ensure that targeted support is available where necessary to increase individual, family and community resilience and self-reliance. - Taking Local action.
-We will recognise local assets and strengthen the ability of communities to develop local solutions to local issues. - iv.
-Using evidence in decision making.
-We will draw on the evidence of what works when develop ping strategies and plans for action. - v.
+We will also ensure that targeted support is available where necessary to increase individual, family and community resilience and self-reliance.

+Taking Local action.
+We will recognise local assets and strengthen the ability of communities to develop local solutions to local issues.

+Taking actions that we know will work.
+We will draw on the evidence of what works when develop ping strategies and plans for action.

 Involving people.
-We will respect the views of the public, patients, service users and carers and ensure that they have an opportunity to shape how services are organised and provided. - vi.
+We will respect the views of the public, patients, service users and carers and ensure that they have an opportunity to shape how services are organised and provided.

 Being open and accountable.
+We will be clear about the impact we expect from investment and action to improve health and well-being, and open about the progress we are making.

+Prevention

-We will be clear about the impact we expect from investment and action to improve health and well-being, and open about the progress we are making. - 14.
-Meeting the challenges described above will require renewed a emphasis on prevention with action in the long term to address the wider influences on health and well-being, as well as more immediate action to continue to improve the quality and value for money of health and social care and to make sure that prevention is embedded in care pathways. - 15.
-The Board will ensure that actions to implement this Strategy align with our five approaches to prevention: - Creating a health promoting environment by developing and enforcing healthy public policy and taking health impact into account systematically in decision making. - ✓ Encouraging and enabling people to take responsibility for themselves, their families, and their communities by promoting resilience, peer support and the development of community assets. - ✓ Providing clear information and advice across the age-range, so that people make choices that favour good health and independence. - ✓ Commissioning prevention services for all ages based on evidence of effectiveness and within the funding available. - ✓ Gate-keeping services in a professional, systematic and evidenced way, so that services are targeted to the people who would benefit most, regardless of their personal characteristic or circumstances.
+- 15. Meeting the challenges described above will require renewed emphasis on prevention with action in the long term to address the wider influences on health and well-being, as well as more immediate action to continue to improve the quality and value for money of health and social care and to make sure that prevention is embedded in care pathways. - 16.
+The Board will ensure that actions to implement this Strategy align with our five approaches to prevention:

+1. Working together to promote healthy lifestyles

+2. Helping people to take charge of their health and wellbeing

+3. Giving good clear information to people

+4. Planning and buying services that work to prevent people becoming ill.

+5. Making sure our help goes to those that need it most.